thymeleaf/thymeleaf-docs/docs/articles/Thymeleaf-Layouts.md

       </body>
     </html>

-You can open the file directly in a browser:
+We can open the file directly in a browser:

 ![task/layout.html][15]